 Tom Bombadil might not seem like the prime candidate to include on a list of basasses, but he is here for one important reason: the one ring holds no sway over him.
 You could chain him to a wall with the ring taped to his forehead for a thousand years, and the ring still wouldn’t tempt him with its power.

 Frodo and the other hobbits met Tom in the Old Forest, close to the beginning of their journey.
 Merry is trapped inside a living tree, and Tom saves his life by singing to the tree and getting it to release him.
-He holds a tremendous powers that we never learn the full extent of and can see Frodo while he is wearing the ring– so we know that supervision is among them.
-Frodo lets him see the ring, and when Tom wears it, nothing happens.
+He holds a tremendous powers that we never learn the full extent of and he can see Frodo while Frodo is wearing the ring– so we know that super-vision is among them.
+Frodo lets him try the ring on, and when Tom wears it, nothing happens.
 He then makes the ring totally vanish (possibly from existence altogether) then reproduces it and gives it back to Frodo.
 He later saves all of the hobbits again from the a bunch of barrow wights.

 When the Council of Elrond poses just giving the ring to Bombadil to protect, Gandalf says that Tom would not understand why it needed protecting and would misplace it– which doesn’t seem much more than Tolkein realizing that he’d written himself into a corner.